ChurchCRM/CRM/docs/API/Endpoint Reference.md

   * Returns a the last 10 updated families

 ## Groups
+*  [POST] /api/groups
+  *Creates a new group with groupData in POST Data

 *  [POST] /api/groups/:groupID/removeuser/:userID
   * Removes the user with ID :userID from group with ID :groupID